-Directors who are not employees of the Schnitzer Group receive an annual fee of \$10,000 plus \$500 for attending each Board meeting or committee meeting held other than on the same day as a Board meeting, and are reimbursed for expenses of attending Board and committee meetings.
+Directors who are not employees of Schnitzer Group companies receive an annual fee of \$15,000 plus \$1,000 for attending each Board meeting or committee meeting held other than on the same day as a Board meeting, and are reimbursed for expenses of attending Board and committee meetings.
+Directors may elect to receive annual compensation in stock options in lieu of cash compensation based on a pre-defined exchange ratio.